stimulusreflex/stimulus_reflex/docs/guide/reflexes.md

 ### Receiving arguments

-When calling `stimulate()` with JavaScript, you have the option to send arguments to the Reflex action method on the server.
+When calling `this.stimulate()` with JavaScript, you have the option to send arguments to the Reflex action method on the server.
 Options have to be JSON-serializable data types and are received in a predictable order.
 Objects that are passed as parameters are accessible using both symbol and string keys.

 ```ruby
 class CatReflex < ApplicationReflex